Unveiling Lennar Corp (LEN)'s Market Leadership: A Comprehensive

 - 5. Momentum rank: 6/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability rank and a slightly lower GF Value rank, GuruFocus assigned Lennar Corp the GF Score of 95 out of 100, which signals the highest outperformance potential.
+With a high growth rank and a solid profitability rank, GuruFocus assigned Lennar Corp the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding Lennar Corp's Business

-Lennar Corp, with a market cap of $33.75 billion and sales of $33.64 billion, is the second-largest public homebuilder in the United States, targeting first-time, move-up, and active adult homebuyers mainly under the Lennar brand name.
+With a market cap of $32.62 billion and sales of $33.64 billion, Lennar Corp is the second-largest public homebuilder in the United States, targeting first-time, move-up, and active adult homebuyers mainly under the Lennar brand name.
 The Miami-based company also provides mortgage financing and related services to its homebuyers through its financial-services segment.
 Additionally, Lennar Corp is involved in multifamily construction and has invested in numerous housing-related technology startups.
 The company's operating margin stands at 17.43%, indicating a healthy profitability level.

 Financial Strength Breakdown